Rosewood Washington, D.C.: Acquisition and renovation

 In January 2008, a local D.C. real estate development company, Castleton Holdings Inc., purchased the Canal Building for $18.3 million ($ in dollars).
 About January 2009, another local real estate development firm, ICG Properties LLC, took a 50 percent equity investment in the property.

 By April 2009, Castleton and ICG were in talks with a "high-end, boutique [hotel] operator" as a tenant in the building.
 In March 2010, the other party was revealed to be Capella Hotels and Resorts, the owner and operator of luxury boutique hotels in New York City, Japan, Mexico, Russia, and Thailand.
 The three companies tentatively announced they would renovate the building into a 48-room hotel beginning in 2011.
 The D.C. hotel would become the chain's flagship hotel.
 Obtaining financing during the Great Recession proved difficult.
 Castleton and ICG took on a third equal equity partner, the Indonesian investment firm Point Ford Management Ltd., which provided part of the $45 million ($ in dollars) in financing needed for the renovation.
 (The deal was Point Ford's first American hotel investment.)
 The remainder of the financing came from PNC Financial Services.

-The renovation plans drawn up by the architectural firms of Mancini•Duffy and Peter Silling & Associates called for 12 suites and 27 standard guest rooms.
-Additional architectural work was provided by Michael Winstanley Architects & Planners.
+The renovation plans drawn up by the architectural firms of Winstanley Architects & Planners and Peter Silling & Associates called for 12 suites and 27 standard guest rooms.
 Each guest room featured trayed ceilings, (Note: A trayed ceiling is a ceiling which resembles an inverted deep tray.
 They are usually used to hide recessed lighting.) cove lighting, millwork manufactured in Europe, hardwood parquet flooring from a demolished French château, and laser-cut marble sinks, tiles, and decorative work.
 Each suite also had a fireplace.
 Each guest room was unique, with its own color and design scheme and unique furnishings (designed by Silling & Associates).
 Furnishings in each room included one-of-a-kind artworks; silk curtains; custom, hand-upholstered furniture; and glass-enclosed rainfall showers.
 (Note: A rainfall shower is a type of shower where a large showerhead is placed in the ceiling directly above the bather.
 Water issues from the showerhead in imitation of rainfall—either by being pushed from the showerhead at moderate to low pressure, or by the effect of gravity.)
 Each guest room contained a television, but in suites these were mirror TVs.
 Anticipated hotel amenities included an indoor bar, rooftop cocktail lounge, fitness center, "signature" restaurant, outdoor dining area along the canal, spa, indoor and outdoor swimming pool, and wine cellar with attached wine bar.
 The lobby of the hotel could be accessed only by an electronic key.
 The lobby was designed to look like the living room of a wealthy home, with built-in bookshelves, chandelier, and floor-to-ceiling fireplace.